Admission Control for A Single Server Waiting Time Process in Heavy Traffic: Diffusion Control Problem (DCP)

 Consider a control $u^*(\cdot)$ given by $u^*(x) = F'(Q'(x))$ for all $x\in[0, \infty)$.
 We can establish an admissible control system $(x, u^*, X^*)$ that satisfies the following equation:

-where $W(\cdot)$ is a standard Brownian motion as defined in \eqref{constrol system}, $L(\cdot)$ is the local time process of $X^*$ at the origin, and the feedback control $u^*(t) = u^*(X^*(t))$ for all $t\geq0$.
-We intend to show that the lower bound obtained by the verification lemma (Lemma \ref{verifiction lemma}) can be attained by taking this control $u^*$.
-As in the proof of the verification lemma (see Lemma \ref{verifiction lemma}), we employ the It\^{o}'s formula to obtain
+where $W(\cdot)$ is a standard Brownian motion, $L^*(\cdot)$ is the local time process of $X^*$ at the origin, and the feedback control $u^*(t) = u^*(X^*(t))$ for all $t\geq0$.
+It is easy to observe that since $Q'(x)<0$ for all $x\geq0$ as in Theorem \ref{A solution to the HJB equation}, the feedback control $u^*(\cdot)$ is finite and well defined.
+One can see that there exists a weak solution to the stochastic differential equation \eqref{optimal X} for all $t\geq0$ (for more details, see Appendix \ref{Appendix C}, where an interesting proof using a comparison result is provided).

+Here, we intend to show that the lower bound obtained by the verification lemma (Lemma \ref{verifiction lemma}) can be attained by taking this control $u^*$.
+We employ the It\^{o}'s formula to obtain

-Observe that we can substitute \eqref{rewritten HJB with F be substituted} into above equation to further simplify.
-Meanwhile, using the boundedness of $Q'(\cdot)$ obtained in Theorem \ref{A solution to the HJB equation} and properties of the local time process $L(\cdot)$, we take the expected value on both sides to obtain
+Observe that we can substitute \eqref{rewritten HJB with F be substituted} into the above equation to further simplify.
+Meanwhile, using the boundedness of $Q'(\cdot)$ obtained in Theorem \ref{A solution to the HJB equation} and properties of the local time process $L^*(\cdot)$, we take the expected value on both sides to obtain